hummingbird-dev/hummingbird-treeview/README.md

 Set the height of the treeview element and make it scrollable.
 Additionally it is possible to set custom ids and data-ids.
-To account for double (triplet, ...) nodes make sure that they have the same data-id and the option "checkDoubles" is set to true.
 Set a data-id (e.g. to "_movies") to the div class="hummingbird-treeview-converter" to address the treeview via the id "treeview_movies".
 Leave it empty to use the standard id "treeview".
 Add more custom functionality to the nodes by injecting the "data-str", see node "The Untouchables" above.
 The "data-str" has custom commands enclosed in single quotes, which can be used e.g. by other JavaScript methods.